MonilMehta/social-sphere/frontend2/AWS_SETUP.md

 # AWS S3 Setup for Profile Image Uploads

-This guide explains how to set up AWS S3 for profile image uploads in the Social Sphere application.
+This guide explains how to set up AWS S3 for profile image uploads in the SocialFlow application.

 ## Prerequisites